Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 ### Custom computed bindings

 Xomega Framework provides a base class `ComputedBinding` that allows you to easily create bindings for any custom attributes by extending it and implementing the `Update` method.
-For example, a computed binding for property's `AccessLevel` could look as follows.
+For example, a computed binding for the property's `AccessLevel` could look as follows.

 ```cs
 /* highlight-next-line */